alexabrebu/projects/README.md

 It's been originally designed to receive data from some sensors (view the about section).
 The website itself has several tabs included (each one with its pupose).

-!All the node_modules have been eliminated due to the big size of the document.
-The code will not work without them.
+!All the node_modules have been eliminated for security reasons, of course.
 Acces - Terminal command: npm run serve

 !Please access "src" for te main content & "src -> components -> required" for the tabs.